 Paper bags are one of the best storage choices for vegetables such as kale.
 Paper bags absorb excess moisture and help prevent condensation, as plastic produce bags often do.

 Kale can be kept in a paper bag for up to 7 days.
-Make sure the bag is just loosely closed and in the crisper drawer of your refrigerator and a different part of the fridge than fruit.
+Make sure the bag is just loosely closed and in the crisper drawer of your refrigerator and a different part of the fridge than the fruit.

 3. Keep It In Cotton Or Mesh Produce Bags